-It's a privilege to share the reflections of Amitava Bhattacharya on the power of creativity.
-The Founder and Director of Banglanatak.com, Amitava was trained as an engineer from IIT Kharagapur and was a Gurukul Chevening Scholar on Leadership and Excellence from London School of Economics.
+In this interview, Amitava Bhattacharya reveals how the power of creativity has proven to be a powerful force in diminishing rural poverty.
+The Founder and Director of Banglanatak.com, Amitava was trained as an engineer from IIT Kharagpur and was a Chevening Gurukul Scholar for Leadership and Excellence at the London School of Economics.

-Banglanatak works across India to foster inclusive and sustainable development using culture-based approaches.
-The organization works for the protection of rights of women, children and indigenous people and specializes in developing community-led creative industries based on intangible cultural heritage like performing arts and crafts.
+Banglanatak works for the protection of the rights of women, children, and indigenous people.
+It also specializes in developing community-led creative industries based on intangible cultural heritage, like performing arts and crafts.

 Sustainable Development Uses Creativity and Cultural Heritage to Alleviate Poverty